 As with most worthwhile endeavors, however, the college experience may also present hidden risks.
 Studies have shown that college students are most at risk of becoming involved in a sexually abusive situation.
 One in four women will experience rape or attempted rape during her college years (Bureau of Justice Statistics, U.S. Dept. of Justice.
 2000).
 Many more will experience some form of unwanted sexual contact or verbal harassment.
 College men also experience sexual assault, albeit in smaller numbers.
 Strangers perpetrate only 20 percent of all reported rapes.
 The rest, 80 percent, are committed by someone the victim knows, perhaps a date, friend, or classmate.

-Loyola University is committed to creating a safe environment for all and is not tolerant of sexual violence.
+Loyola University is committed to creating a safe environment for all and is not tolerant of sexual violence, domestic violence, dating violence or stalking.
 Various faculty, staff, and students are engaged in preventative measures: questioning why sexual violence is glamorized in our culture, challenging all too prevalent victim blaming, and discussing non-violent constructs of masculinity.
 In conjunction, we offer a variety of programs and services for individuals in the wake of sexual violence.
 The Advocacy Initiative trains volunteers on how to be a first responder (Click here for more information about the program or to locate an advocate).
 Take Back the Night gathers over 600 campus and community members for a powerful evening of social action.
 RADS (Rape Aggression Defense System) offers self-defense techniques to women.
 Counselors provide crisis support including information regarding options for a victim.
-For more information, contact the Univertsity Counseling Center or the Women's Resource Center.
+For more information, contact the University Counseling Center or the Women's Resource Center.

 This annual march against sexual violence has been co-sponsored by Loyola University New Orleans and Tulane University since 1990.
 Dillard University joined as a sponsor in 2011.
 The purpose of the march is to heighten awareness of sexual violence in our community and to empower survivors.
 The emotionally powerful evening begins with speakers who share their personal stories of rape, assault or domestic violence, and their journeys to healing and hope.
 The candlelit march proceeds from Loyola to Tulane, where others have the opportunity to speak out against sexual violence.
 The march is usually scheduled in October to coincide with National Collegiate Alcohol Awareness Week.
 This university-wide event is coordinated through the University Counseling Center.